RajneeshSrivastava/MiniProjects/Project3_RNA_Seq_Processing_Pipeline/Readme.txt

-## This program is designed to generate script(s) as per the number of fastq files in a given directory.
+## The program "PIPELINEbuilder" is designed to generate script(s) as per the number of fastq files in a given directory.

 User can customise the JobTemplate to use this script in any cluster depending on the requirements and modules available